 Acute care leaders oversee hiring and training of program participants, making them essential HCAP partners.

-Health care support workers hold temporary, full-time (casual) status positions providing non-direct, non-clinical care while completing a provincially standardized training and onboarding program delivered by worksite staff.
+Health care support workers (HCSWs) hold temporary, full-time (casual) status positions providing non-direct, non-clinical care while completing a provincially standardized training and onboarding program delivered by worksite staff.
 Following a period of work, health care support workers enter the Health Care Assistant Program at an established post-secondary institution, coordinated by the Fraser Health HCAP team.

 It will take the health care support worker 12 months to complete the health care assistant training.